Gaming companies raised a record $71B in 844 deals so far this year

 Three top investment pros open up about what it takes to get your video game funded.

-Special purpose acquisition companies (SPACs) were very popular earlier this year as a way to go public quickly through a reverse merger with a shell company, are losing some steam as well, as the regulatory environment for SPACs is changing and companies are also more cautious, Metzger said.
+Special purpose acquisition companies (SPACs) were very popular earlier this year as a way to go public quickly through a reverse merger with a shell company.
+They are losing some steam as well, as the regulatory environment for SPACs is changing and companies are also more cautious, Metzger said.
 As an example, JamCity had to cancel its announced SPAC deal and go another route for funding.

 With three months to go, the dollar volume for deals announced or closed is already more than twice the dollar volume for full year 2020.